 After your SSL purchase, activate your certificate in order to make it work for your website.

-The next step after purchasing an SSL certificate is activation.
-In order to do this, you'll first need to have a CSR code generated on your server by your hosting provider.
-You may also generate one yourself by following these instructions.
-In either case, be sure to note the following tips before you begin:
+Before you begin with the SSL activation, you'll first need to have a CSR code generated on your server by your hosting provider.
+You may also generate one yourself by following our guide on generating CSR code.

-If you are using Namecheap hosting services, please review this article for help.
+- If you are using Namecheap hosting services, please review this article for help.

-Once you have a CSR code generated, login to your Namecheap account and start the activation:
+Once you have a CSR code generated, log in to your Namecheap account and start the activation:

 Hover your mouse over your account username in the upper left corner, then select Dashboard.

-Content of the file shouldn't be changed in any way, as Comodo validation system is case sensitive.
+Note: Content of the file shouldn't be changed in any way, as the Sectigo validation system is case sensitive.